EliabParra/nodejs-backend-architecture/docs/en/05-api-contract.md

 The example client shows `alerts` if present; otherwise it shows `msg` (see [public/js/Sender.js](../../public/js/Sender.js)).

+Note: if the client sends `Content-Type: application/json` but the body is not valid JSON, the server normalizes the response to:

+- `400 invalidParameters` + `alerts` (as JSON, not HTML).

 ## Correlation (requestId)

 Every request gets a unique identifier and the server returns the header: